Steve Bannon "ain't going anywhere," despite storm of bad press

 In an email to The New York Times, Trump spokesperson Sarah Huckabee Sanders pushed back against reports of discontent in the White House.
 "Once again this is completely false story driven by people who want to distract from the success taking place in this administration," she wrote.

-Bannon on Saturday attended what was described as a "long" meeting with Chief of Staff Reince Priebus and Kushner with the intent of presenting a united front, according to a source familiar with the situation.
+Bannon on Saturday attended a meeting with Chief of Staff Reince Priebus and Kushner with the intent of presenting a united front, according to a source familiar with the situation.

+Priebus organized the roughly hour-long meeting, according to other sources who described it as a "bury the hatchet" session.

+Sources say Priebus said, "We need to work together.
+We came off an amazing week.
+We should we be celebrating this and not having a bunch of stories about who is up and who is down."
+The discussion acknowledged that they can "fight it out on policy, that's one thing."
+But sources said, they recognize the need to stop the "back-biting and get it all out."

 Bannon is believed to see himself as the protector of the president's campaign promises, a kind of ideological compass.
 Sources said he wants to stay to keep "fighting for the president's agenda."